jgarcialouzao/coopscareers_le2025/README.md

 ## Online appendix
-//additional figures and tables
+* additional figures and tables
 * `B1.FigureEntrants.do`
 * `B2.Graphs_Duration_first_job.do`
 * `B3.WorkerFE.do`
 * `B4.Distribution_CoopEntry_Observables.do`
 * `B5.Reg_ExitRate_1stJob.do`

-// Robustness test
+* robustness test
 * `Reg_Baseline_Robust_WorkerOwned.do`
 * `Reg_Baseline_Robust_FirstJobDef.do`
 * `Reg_Baseline_Robust_LMRelationships.do`